Marcus Younis: Brøndby

 On 22 August 2025, Younis signed for Brøndby on a deal until summer of 2029.

+Loan to Melbourne City

+On 23 January 2026, Younis returned to Australia, signing for Melbourne City on loan until the end of the 2025–26 A-League season.
+On his debut, Younis scored a consolation goal in a 6–2 loss against Macarthur.

+On 11 February 2026, Younis made his AFC Champions League Elite debut, assisting Max Caputo before scoring a stoppage-time winner in a 2–1 victory over Ulsan HD FC.
+On 4 April 2026, Younis scored and provided two assists in a 3–0 win against his former side Western Sydney Wanderers, but was sent off in the 67th minute after receiving a second yellow card.

+Younis made the final appearance of his loan spell in Melbourne City's elimination final against Auckland FC at Go Media Stadium, playing the full 120 minutes before the match was decided by penalties.
+He converted City's third spot kick, firing past Michael Woud, though Melbourne City were ultimately eliminated 7–6 in the shootout.
+Younis finished his loan spell with eight goals and five assists in 15 appearances.

 International career

-In May 2023, Younis received his first international call-up for the Australian U18 side.
+In May 2023, Younis received his first international call-up for the Australia U18 side.
 He made his debut as a substitute on 9 June, in a 4–2 loss to Portugal, and scored his first goal for Australia in a 3–2 loss to England.

-On 25 September 2023, Younis was called up to the Australian U20 side for friendlies against France, Netherlands and Denmark in Marbella, Spain.
+On 25 September 2023, Younis was called up to the Australia U20 side for friendlies against France, Netherlands and Denmark in Marbella, Spain.
 However, he pulled out of the squad due to injury two weeks later.

+Younis was called up to the Australia U23 team for the 2026 AFC U-23 Asian Cup in January 2026, appearing as a substitute against South Korea in the quarter-finals.

+Younis was called up to the Australia national team for the friendly matches against Brazil in September 2026.
+He made his debut on 25 September, as an 84th-minute substitute in a 1–1 draw against Brazil.

 Style of play

 Younis has been described as a versatile winger known for his speed and direct approach.

 Personal life

 Younis is of Lebanese descent.
 His father, Ray, is a former National Soccer League player who works as the Wanderers's conditioning coach.
 His uncle, Robert, also played professionally for Adelaide United.
 He has a younger sister, Talia, who is also a professional footballer.